-- 1. Sit on a chair or bed.
-DO NOT bend the hip joint more than 90 degrees. - Wear sturdy slip-on shoes or shoes with Velcro[®] closures or elastic shoe laces.
+- 1. Sit on a chair or bed. - 2.
+Wear sturdy slip-on shoes or shoes with Velcro® closures or elastic shoe laces.
 DO NOT wear high-heeled shoes or shoes without backs. - 3.
 Use the long-handled shoehorn to slide your shoes in front of your feet. - 4.
 Place the shoehorn inside the shoe against the back of the heel.
 The curve of the shoehorn should line up with the inside curve of the shoe heel. - 5.
 Lean back, if necessary, as you lift your leg and place your toes in your shoe. - 6.
-Step down into your shoe, sliding your heel down the shoehorn.
+Step down into your shoe, sliding your heel down the shoehorn. ▼